Hexidaz/Personal-Notes/README.md

 # Personal Notes

-This repo contains my notes or cheatsheet and is also used to learn using `Markdown`.
-This exists mainly for me to go through things that I forgot and/or need refreshment on.
-This repo shall be open for everyone to use, hoping that this could be useful for anyone.
-Your input is much appreciated.
+Just a repo with guide / notes in case I need to refer to certain topic that I have learned in the past.
+This repo contains mostly about softwares but are not limited to software.
+Feel free to have a look, I would be very glad if this can help you.